 I am the Organising Politics Fellow at St Hilda's, and the first course which you will be doing in politics is Introduction to the Practice of Politics (Part B of the reading list).
 In this course, we will examine how politics is organized and practiced in different contexts.
 We will examine political regimes, the institutions of democracy, how voters behave, and the functioning of political parties comparatively across the world.
-The second term will then be dedicated to political theory (Part A of the reading list), which focuses on the work of major thinkers and concepts central to political theory, so we can understand the normative reasons for different terms, examines different research methods for politics and will teach you to analyse politics using data.
+The second term will then be dedicated to political theory (Part A of the reading list), which focuses on the work of major thinkers and concepts central to political theory, so we can understand the normative reasons for different institutions.
+The third element of the course, which you will study across the different terms, examines different research methods for politics and will teach you to analyse politics using data.